aredondocharro/ClothingStore/README.md

 ## Project Status

-This repository is **actively developed** and intentionally kept as a **learning‑friendly** codebase.
-The main goal is to demonstrate a production‑style structure and best practices while staying approachable.
+This repository is **actively developed** and intentionally kept as a **learning-friendly** codebase.
+The main goal is to demonstrate a production-style structure and best practices while staying approachable.

 - ✅ **Implemented:** Identity & Notification bounded contexts, JWT auth (access + refresh), email verification & password reset, Flyway migrations, OpenAPI/Swagger.
 - 🚧 **WIP:** Product, Cart, Orders, Inventory, Payment, and Profile contexts.